mckennapl/esp8266-fastled-iot-webserver/Software_Installation.md

 ![ESP8266 WiFi Captive Portal Homepage](http://i.imgur.com/YPvW9eql.png) ![ESP8266 WiFi Captive Portal Configuration](http://i.imgur.com/oicWJ4gl.png)

+4. Open Console: Tools -> Serial Monitor

+5. Restart esp3266 and note the IP address in the monitor

-4. Connect to the UI in your selected network by opening `http://<IP-ADDRESS>/` in your browser of choice.
+6. Connect to the UI in your selected network by opening `http://<IP-ADDRESS>/` in your browser of choice.
 If mDNS was enabled, you should be able to access the UI via `http://<Hostname>.local/`